An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Programming Workshop Format

 \subsection{Activity 3: Introduction to Commands}

-Before starting the third activity, we discussed the experience of the second activity with the students to make sure everyone had noticed how the colour sensor works.
-This lead to the third activity, which is concerned with how the colour sensors can be used to control the robots.
-To introduce the children to this concept, the third handout\footnote{Ibid., p.
+A short discussion about how the colour sensor works lead to the third activity, which is concerned with how the colour sensors can be used to control the robots.
+The third worksheet\footnote{Ibid., p.
 26} contains a circular line with two gaps, and two colour codes that the children need to draw into the gaps.
 Once the children had had some time to try out these codes, we discussed with them how the two codes caused the robots to behave.
 Each code consists of a sequence of three colours; in this first example, both codes are symmetric, so that the robot behaves identical regardless of the direction in which it traverses the code.
-With the fourth handout\footnote{Ibid., p.
+With the fourth worksheet\footnote{Ibid., p.
 27}, the children again received a line with two gaps and two corresponding codes, but this time only one code is symmetric, while the second one has a different effect depending on the direction of traversal (in one direction it slows the robot down, in the other it accelerates it).
-Again, we discussed this with the children after they had experimented with the handout.
+Again, we discussed this with the children after they had experimented with the worksheet to help them construct their own insights .